 Use journaling like a tool – when you need it

 In addition, we can remember to journal via cues throughout the day.
 For instance, when I am feeling anxious or mentally blocked from productivity, I immediately go to my journal to work through these thoughts and feelings.
-I experience these emotions daily, so they regularly serve as a “cue” or reminder to journal.
+I experience these emotions daily, so this regularly serves as a “cue” or reminder to journal.

 I think we can all get creative with this strategy.
 Firstly, think about what situations in your life can be improved by journaling.
 As these circumstances come up, direct yourself to your journal.
 Eventually these occurrences can become cues to write in your journal.
 This strategy can be applied for all sorts of experiences.